aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to XLT or Online App" h2="Export OTT to XLT via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to XLT conversion is a useful feature for C++ applications.
+OTT (OpenDocument Text) is an open standard for text documents, while XLT (Excel Template) is a template file format used by Microsoft Excel.
+By converting OTT to XLT, users can easily create Excel spreadsheets from text documents.
+This can be useful for creating reports, analyzing data, and other tasks.

- You can include OTT to XLT conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>How Aspose.Total Helps for OTT to XLT Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful, and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert OTT to XLT.
+With Aspose.Words for C++, users can export OTT to HTML.
+Then, with Aspose.Cells for C++, users can convert HTML to XLT.
+This makes it easy to create Excel spreadsheets from text documents.
+Aspose.Total for C++ also includes other APIs for manipulating and converting documents, such as PDF, PowerPoint, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}